oscarsaleta/P4/README.md

 ### src-gui

 In order to build the project it is advisable to use the *Qt Creator* IDE and build the three separate programs (*p4*, *separatrice* and *lyapunov*) using their respective *.pro* Qt configuration files.
-The source in *src-gui* has been compiled with with Qt 5.6.1 (Linux binaries) and 5.7.0 (Windows binaries).
+The source in *src-gui* has been compiled with with Qt 5.7.0 for both Linux and Windows.

 ### src-mpl

 The Maple scripts in this repository are compatible with Maple 2015.
 Older versions of Maple might still work but have not been tested.
-If you have Maple 2015, nothing needs to be compiled.
+If you have Maple 2015, nothing needs to be compiled (since the files are already compiled in the source tree).
 Otherwise, use *Qt Creator* to compile the *mplscript* program and then use the *Makefile* to extract the Maple code from the *.tex* files in order to generate *p4.m* and *p4gcf.m*.

 ## Binary tree